 - Using scissors, poke stab holes in the bag below the soil level to create drainage holes.

-- Plant your potatoes - about 5 per bag - 1 in the center and 4 around it in a circle.
+- Plant your potatoes—about five per bag.
+Place one in the center and four around it in a circle.

 - When the plant sprouts are about 4 inches high, add soil again until the plant is almost covered.